“`html

 Where can retirees compare health insurance plans?

-Individuals can compare plan options through licensed agents or trusted resources such as Vivna Insurance, which helps retirees evaluate coverage choices.
+Individuals can compare plan options through licensed agents or trusted resources such as Vivna Insurance.

 Contact Vivna Insurance